Foreign involvement in the Syrian civil war: Turkey

-Turkey maintained a small enclave within Syria itself, the Tomb of Suleyman Shah on the right bank of the Euphrates in Aleppo Province near the village of Qarah Qawzak (Karakozak).
-The tomb is guarded by a small permanent garrison of Turkish soldiers, who rotate in from a battalion based at the Turkish border some 25 km away—even as the civil war unfolded around them.
-Up until Syrian forces shot down a Turkish warplane in June 2012, the garrison numbered 15 men in total.
-Following the incident, the Turkish government doubled the number of soldiers stationed at the tomb to 30, while Prime Minister Erdoğan warned that "the tomb of Suleyman Shah and the land that surrounds it are Turkish territory.
+Turkey maintained a small enclave within Syria, the Tomb of Suleyman Shah on the right bank of the Euphrates in Aleppo Province near Qarah Qawzak (Karakozak).
+The tomb was guarded by a garrison of Turkish soldiers.
+Up until Syrian forces shot down a Turkish warplane in June 2012, the garrison numbered 15.
+Following the incident, the Turkish government doubled the garrision to 30, while Erdoğan warned that "the tomb of Suleyman Shah and the land that surrounds it are Turkish territory.
 Any act of aggression against it would be an attack on our territory and NATO territory."
-In February 2015, the army launched a raid into Syria in order to move the tomb closer to the border.

-Until September 2014, Turkey did not overtly participate in the international airstrikes against ISIL.
-Turkey had repeatedly said it wanted the US to focus its air strikes in Syria as much on removing Assad as on fighting the ISIL; it had also demanded a "safe zone" in the area extending from the Syrian town of Kobanî on the Turkish border, westward to the town of Azaz, that would be protected by air power and that was purported to enable Turkey to transfer back to Syria some of an estimated 1.8 million displaced people camped on Turkish territory.
+Until September 2014, Turkey did not overtly participate in international airstrikes against ISIL.
+Turkey had repeatedly said it wanted the US to focus its air strikes as much on removing Assad as on fighting ISIL; it had also demanded a "safe zone" in the area extending from the Syrian town of Kobanî on the Turkish border, westward to the town of Azaz, that would be protected by air power and that was purported to enable Turkey to return to Syria some of an estimated 1.8 million displaced people camped on Turkish territory.

-In October 2014, U.S. Vice President Joe Biden stated that Turkey, Saudi Arabia and the United Arab Emirates had "poured hundreds of millions of dollars and tens of thousands of tons of weapons into anyone who would fight against Al-Assad, except that the people who were being supplied were al-Nusra, and al Qaeda, and the extremist elements of jihadis coming from other parts of the world."